-An exceptional tale about poetry, desire, liberation, and attachment grows develops from the meeting between literature students Ahmed and Farah in Paris.
+An exceptional tale of poetry, desire, liberation, and attachment develops from the meeting between literature students Ahmed and Farah in Paris.

 - Katarina Hedrén